taskcluster/scrum/README.md

 In order to avoid confusion when discussing our process, it's helpful to define the various terms we use to categorize our work at different levels of granularity and how they roll up into each other.

-We generally follow [the Atlassian model](https://www.atlassian.com/agile/project-management/epics-stories-themes), with some nomenclature changes substituted so that we don't get confused
+We generally follow [the Atlassian model](https://www.atlassian.com/agile/project-management/epics-stories-themes), with some naming changes to avoid confusion in [our tooling](#Tools).

 Theme -> Initiative -> Milestone -> Epic -> Issue